 - 1. Turn Mode Selector to "OFF". - 2.
 Fill hopper with pellets. - 3.
 Clean burn pot with scraper, if necessary. - 4.
-If starting after an empty hopper, turn Feed Adjuster to "TEST" (for one 60 second cycle).
-Figure 17.
+If starting after an empty hopper, turn Feed limit to "TEST" (for one 60 second cycle).
 This will feed pellets into the auger tube and also allow you to check the motors for operation.